Pesma za Evroviziju '23: Final

 The final took place at the Studios 8 and 9 of RTS in Košutnjak, Belgrade on 4 March 2023 and featured the 16 qualifiers from the preceding two semi-finals.
-The winner, "Samo mi se spava" performed by Luke Black, was decided by a combination of votes from a jury panel consisting of Lena Kovačević (singer-songwriter), Dragan Đorđević (cellist), Nevena Božović (represented Serbia in the Eurovision Song Contest 2013 as part of Moje 3 and in 2019), Slobodan Veljković – Coby (rapper, songwriter and producer) and Aleksandar Lokner (pianist), and the Serbian public via SMS voting.
+The winner, "Samo mi se spava" performed by Luke Black, was decided by a combination of votes from a jury panel consisting of Lena Kovačević (singer-songwriter), Dragan Đorđević (cellist), Nevena Božović (represented Serbia in the Eurovision Song Contest 2013 as part of Moje 3 and in 2019), Slobodan "Coby" Veljković (rapper, songwriter and producer) and Aleksandar Lokner (pianist), and the Serbian public via SMS voting.
 All funds collected from the viewer votes were donated to charity for the purchase of equipment for the Health Center in the municipality of Bojnik.
 The show was opened by a rendition of the British Eurovision Song Contest 1981 winning entry "Making Your Mind Up" by the four hosts, while the interval act featured a medley of songs by the Beatles to honour the hosting of the Eurovision Song Contest 2023 in Liverpool, performed by singers Dejan Cukić, Gordan Kičić, Iva Lorens, Naiva, Oliver Nektarijević and Srđan Gojković as well as the tribute band The Bestbeat.
+The arrangements of the songs were specifically done by The Bestbeat to compliment individual artists performing alongside them.